Ted Galdi: Bestselling Author

 You want to get across the core information of your offer in a clear, concise way, toward the top of your page, just under the headline.
 Answer these two questions:

-• If your offer is claimed, what will the prospect get?
-This includes the item, in addition to any bonuses that may come with it.
+• If your offer is claimed, what will the reader get?
+This includes the item, in addition to anything that may come with it.
+For example, if people join your email list, they'll instantly get a free reader magnet, in addition to periodic discounts on books.

 Conversion rate optimization - CTA